 -Would we be able to monitor their progress?

--Is a homeschooling education on par with mainstream school?Karen Shares her tips on motivation to study
+-Is a homeschooling education on par with mainstream school?Tips on motivation

 I’m pleased to say that the answer to all these questions is a big, fat YES!
 We could, and we did, take responsibility for their education.
 We found a reputable college (Wolsey Hall Oxford) with a great online platform, a tutor for each subject and the promise of structure, support and flexibility throughout the year.